mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/vue_first_component/index.md

 Now it's time to dive deeper into Vue, and create our own custom component — we'll start by creating a component to represent each item in the todo list.
 Along the way, we'll learn about a few important concepts such as calling components inside other components, passing data to them via props, and saving data state.

+> [!NOTE]
-> **Note:** If you need to check your code against our version, you can find a finished version of the sample Vue app code in our [todo-vue repository](https://github.com/mdn/todo-vue).
+> If you need to check your code against our version, you can find a finished version of the sample Vue app code in our [todo-vue repository](https://github.com/mdn/todo-vue).
 For a running live version, see <https://mdn.github.io/todo-vue/>.

 <table>
   <tbody>